 Internal flights will be your most expensive purchase, with prices from $100+.

 Myanmar is expensive only if you choose to travel that way.
-For example, if you choose to stay in top-end places and eat at expensive establishments (which are normally military / government-owned) not only are you spending more, but your money is not being spent wisely (see ‘Responsible Travel’ below).
+For example, if you decide to stay in top-end places and eat at costly establishments (which are typically military / government-owned) not only are you spending more, but your money is not spent wisely.
+See the ‘Responsible Travel’ section below.

-Being aware of your money and how much you are spending will ensure that you spend the same amount here as you would in any other part of Southeast Asia.
+Being aware of your money and how much you are spending will ensure that you pay the same amount here as you would in any other part of Southeast Asia.

 READ MORE: How Much Does it Cost to Travel in Myanmar?